🧬

 Are Schipperkes good with children?

-Yes, they are generally good with children if raised with them, though their high energy and sometimes bossy nature require supervision.
+They can be good with children if raised with them, but their high energy and sometimes bossy nature mean they are best suited for older, respectful children.

 View Official FCI Standard